open-craft/edx-theme/README.md

 Overview
 ========

-This is a custom Open edX LMS theme (comprehensive theme) used by [CLIX India](https://tissx.tiss.edu).
+This is a custom Open edX LMS theme (comprehensive theme) used by [Harvard Continuing Education](http://www.extension.harvard.edu/academics/online-campus-courses).
 It is compatible with the Ficus release of Open edX and newer.

 Screenshots